-- Return only after approval by authorities. - Perform inventory / evaluation of damages, take pictures, and videotape if extensive. - Instruct subcontractors to return. - Notify main office of damage. - Notify owner of extent of damage. - Notify / respond to insurance carriers, if necessary. - Begin cleanup and restoration, if possible. - Evaluate / track cost to restore to normal operations.
+- Return only after approval by authorities. - Perform inventory / evaluation of damages, take pictures, and videotape if extensive. - Instruct subcontractors to return. - Notify main office of damage. - Notify the owner of the extent of damage. - Notify / respond to insurance carriers, if necessary. - Begin cleanup and restoration, if possible. - Evaluate / track cost to restore to normal operations.